lucaskraus/daily-diet-api/README.md

 # 🥗 Daily Diet API

 > [!NOTE]
-> While Fastify offers great flexibility in project structure, this project uses a **Modular Architecture**.
+> While Fastify offers great flexibility in project structure, this project uses a **Modular Architecture** inspired by Clean Architecture.
 I chose this approach as part of my learning journey with Node.js to gain experience with patterns commonly found in real-world, large-scale applications.

 Welcome to the **Daily Diet API**!s